Multi2Sim/multi2sim/doc/coding-guidelines/coding-guidelines.md

 -----------------

 ###
 A class declaration should contain its private, protected, and public fields in this order, when possible.
-The `private` access specified should be omitted (this is the default access).
+The `private` access specified should be omitted when it is used for the first group of identifiers (this is the default access).
+An access specifier should be preceded by an empty line only when it is not the first line in the class declaration body.

     class MyClass
     {
             int private_field;

+            --- One empty line ---

     protected:
             int protected_field_1;
             int protected_field_2;

+            --- One empty line ---

     public:
             void PublicFunction();
     }